ashfaaqrifath/Speechtron/README.md

 # Speechtron Text To Speech
-A simple program written in python using the pyttsx3 module that narrates any text entered by the user or reading a file entered by the user.
+A simple text to speech program written in python using the pyttsx3 module that narrates any text entered by the user or reading a file entered by the user.

 ## Coded by